McDonald's India cuts salt, calories in burgers and fries

 In India, where obesity is a growing problem and incidence of diabetes is rising rapidly, more international chains are moving in to challenge McDonald's dominance.

-Burger King, Carl's Junior, Johnny Rockets and Wendy's have announced plans or already set up shop, posing stiffer competition to McDonald's and Yum Brand's (YUM.N) KFC, which gave been around for about a decade.
+Burger King [BKCBK.UL], Carl's Junior, Johnny Rockets and Wendy's [WEN.UL] have announced plans or already set up shop, posing stiffer competition to McDonald's and Yum Brand's KFC, which gave been around for about a decade.

 Technopak predicts the industry will be worth 490 billion rupees ($7.92 billion) by 2020, up from 154.4 billion rupees ($2.50 billion) last year.